Shallow copy and Deep copy in Go

 Elements in Maps and Struct types

-A map and struct types are special as their elements are either one of the basic types, or an array or a slice of basic types.
+of basic types.
 Thus, in the context of shallow and deep copy, we have two questions we want to explore:

-1. What is the behavior of the map and struct type itself?
+- What is the behavior of the

 The answer for a map is described in Effective Go: